DanengYang/parametricSIDM/README.md

 - Dark matter plus baryon version: arXiv:24XX.XXXX
 - Our method has been implemented in the [SASHIMI program for SIDM subhalos](https://github.com/shinichiroando/sashimi-si): S. Ando, S. Horigome, E. O. Nadler, D. Yang, and H.-B. Yu, [arXiv:2403.16633](https://arxiv.org/abs/2403.16633)

+Our codes are free to copy and modify.
+If you find them useful, please quote our paper(s).
+If you have any questions or comments, please contact [danengy_at_ucr.edu].

 ### Example applications

 - Plot the parametric SIDM density profile